 Should any member of the Case Management Group discover they are connected, or have an interest in, any referral case which would disqualify them from participating in any matters relating to that particular case, they must recuse themselves from the panel.

-The Case Management Group will operate independently of the TSA's Management Board.
+The Case Management Group will operate independently of TSA's Board.

 The Case Management Group may meet in person or by way of telephone/video conferencing if necessary.

 Case management principles: